ptichko/ptichko.github.io/_posts/2020-07-30-R-Functions-To-Calculate-D-Prime.md

 ```

 Next, we can use the sub-categories computed by dprime_pre() to calculate our d-prime scores for each participant.
-Call dprime_post() pass through the dataframe with d-prime subcategories, and then "participant" column (without quotes).
+Call dprime_post(), pass through the dataframe with d-prime subcategories, and then pass through "participant" column (without quotes).
-**Note:** Because of the way dplyr works, you must pass through the names of your variables **without** quotation marks:
+**Note:** Because this function uses dplyr, you must pass through the names of your variables **without** quotation marks:

-The output is a tibble that summarizes the d-prime score and the rates of correct rejections, hits, misses, and false alarms for each participant.
+The output is a tibble that summarizes the d-prime scores and the rates of correct rejections, hits, misses, and false alarms for each participant.
 Note how dprime_post() also correctly handles a d-prime score of 0 by adding a small non-zero number to the HitRate and MissRate, if these are equal to 0.
 ```
 # Calculate d-prime scores for each participant.
 dprime_post(df.dprime, participant)